Edge-project-team/Flaskapplication/README.md

 python server.py
 # run client code
 python client.py
-# Open the application in a web browser.
+# Open the application in a web browser
 # usage
 Ensure you provide an English audio sample in .wav format if the user intends to upload a file for processing.